temporalio/documentation/docs/use-cases-monitoring.md

 - Pushing configuration updates when they become available.
 - Failing over in an active-passive setup when the primary instance becomes unhealthy.

-Monitoring is often an example of periodic execution of business logic, also known as a **distributed cron** engine.
+As monitoring is often an example of periodic execution of business logic, it can benefit from Temporal's **distributed cron** engine.

 ## Benefits of Temporal

+Temporal provides guaranteed execution with exactly-once semantics with automatic retries.

+Polling configuration can be as straightforward or sophisticated as needed:

+- Workflows can run on a cron schedule with a single configuration setting.
+- Alternatively, you can manually control the delays between intervals with `sleep` commands.
+For example, you can switch to more frequent executions in case of detected downtime.

-Temporal provides guaranteed execution, sophisticated error handling, flexible retry policies, and visibility into execution history for periodic workflow executions.
+The history service provides visibility into history for periodic workflow executions.

 Scalability is another crucial advantage of using Temporal for periodic execution.
 Many use cases require periodic execution for a large number of entities.
 At Uber, some applications run recurring workflows for each customer.
 Imagine 100s of millions parallel cron jobs that don't require a separate batch processing framework.